ronak-wani/cs4241-final-project/README.md

 2. Mike: Leaderboard, Multiplayer, deployment
 3. Sai Teja: Login with GitHub authentication, Instructions page, Leaderboard, Readme
 4. Ronak: Database, Styling support, Presentation, Video Script
-5. Klaudio: Memory game, Styling
+5. Klaudio: Memory game, Styling, Video Editing
 - **Note:** All the members worked collaboratively by meeting at regular intervals and were involved in all the parts of the project.

 ### Accessibility Features